akbartus/100-Days-of-Algorithms-and-Data-Structures/Day-1-Binary-Tree.md

             // Run the while loop
             while (left <= right) {
                 // inside loop, we find mid point or half
-                const midPoint = Math.floor((left + right) / 2);
+                const midPoint = Math.floor((left + right) / 2); // we use Math.floor to get integer value without decimals.
-                // we check if the number we are looking for is bigger or smaller than mid point and accordingly reduce or increase mid point by one
+                // we check if the number we are looking for is bigger or smaller than mid point and accordingly reduce or increase mid point by one and move further
                 // when the the item is found, it is neither bigger or smaller than mid point and therefore we return mid point or index of the item searched for
                 if (selectedNumber < myArray[midPoint]) {
                     right = midPoint - 1;